openconnectivityfoundation/DeviceBuilder/Readme.md

 - edit build files in IOTivity (see additional instructions that are supplied with generated with the code)
 - build
 - test against CTT (see additional instructions that are supplied with the generated code)
-    - using the gnerated PICS file.
+    - using the generated PICS file.